-Parameterized alarm configurations can be created using the pmieconf facilities; see pmieconf(1), and pmie(1).
-In addition, pmie rules involving metrics from the new PMDA may be created directly.
+Templates for parameterized alarm configurations can be specified using the pmrules command; see pmrules(1), and pmie(1).
+Rules involving metrics from the new PMDA may be created directly.

-Daily logs can be specified in pmlogger configuration files, or with the pmlogger_daily mechanism; see pmlogger(1) and pmlogger_daily(1).
-The services of pmsnap may be used to incorporate the new performance metrics into charts that may be periodically regenerated and published via a World Wide Web server.
+Daily logs can be specified in pmlogger configuration files, or with the cron.pmdaily mechanism; see pmlogger(1) and cron.pmdaily(1).
+The services of cron.pmsnap may be used to incorporate the new performance metrics into charts that may be periodically regenerated and published via a World Wide Web server.